Sureshpatil4348/Fxlabs.ai_Back_end/README.md

 #### Alert Evaluation Cadence (Closed‑Bar)
 - The alert evaluator loop sleeps until the next `5M` boundary and runs immediately after it.
 This ensures RSI‑closed and other closed‑bar math are computed right after the candle closes (no drift).
 Higher timeframes (15M/30M/1H/4H/1D/W1) are also aligned since their boundaries are multiples of 5 minutes.

-#### Troubleshooting: WebSocket “accept” error
+#### Troubleshooting: WebSocket "accept" error
 - Symptom: RuntimeError "WebSocket is not connected.
 Need to call 'accept' first." in logs.
-- Meaning: The client closed or the connection wasn’t fully established when the server tried to read.
+- Meaning: The client closed or the connection wasn't fully established when the server tried to read.
 This is a normal transient condition with flaky clients or quick reconnects.
-- Handling: The server now treats this as a clean disconnect and exits the read loop gracefully; no action required unless it’s frequent.
+- Handling: The server now treats this as a clean disconnect and exits the read loop gracefully; no action required unless it's frequent.
 If frequent, check client networking and retry logic.

 #### File Logging (added)
 - Logs are written both to the terminal and to `logs/<YYYY-MM-DDTHH-mm-ssZ>.log` (UTC start time) in the repository root.
 A new file is created for each server start.